 The final solution was a fully immersive stage environment that captured the imagination of an ever-evolving audience.
 Not only did our approach transform the audience experience, it also brought with it logistical and financial benefits.
 The use of digital scenery reduced the rigging set-up time from approximately seven days to one.
 The number of trucks needed to transport the set was also minimised, dropping from approximately ten to three.
 A significant part of the show could be ‘turned on’ only 30 minutes before the curtain went up and the number of stage hands required was reduced through the use of GPS rigging.
 In particular, our solution meant that the restriction on the number of possible sets, which generally ranges from about four to six, was overcome and our technology enables up to 20 different sets for any production.

 Alongside the immersive audience experience, we also devised and launched a digital marketing strategy for Heartbeat of Home.
 The brief from the client was to create publicity around the production, early on in the process.
 The team developed the concept for an ‘online talent search’ where prospective dancers could post audition videos, with those receiving the most votes from the public making it through to live auditions in Dublin.
 The site attracted over two million hits in under three weeks, with over 170 auditions videos uploaded, 1.5 million votes and a Twitter audience of over 14 million led by celebrity Tweeters, Demi Lovato and Alastair Campbell.
-Brighter than the Sun also created the identity for the show, along with supporting print elements such as the opening night invitation, programme, advertising and merchandising.
+Image Now also created the identity for the show, along with supporting print elements such as the opening night invitation, programme, advertising and merchandising.

 Following its European launch, the Heartbeat of Home production went on to sell out in China, Canada and North America.